-A Drug regimen is the combination of when you take a drug and how much of it you take on a regular basis.
-For example, a common drug regimen for adult suffering from acid reflux in the esophagus would be Prevacid® (lansoprazole) 30mg twice per day.
+A Drug regimen is the drug that you take, how much you take per dose, and how often you take it.
+In addition the length of treatment is part of the regimen.
+For example, a common drug regimen for adult suffering from acid reflux disease could be Prevacid® (lansoprazole) 30mg twice per day.
 In this case the dose is 30mg and the dosage interval is twice per day.
-Most drug regimens used in children are based on adult information.

 Half life is the time required for the drug concentration in the bloodstream to drop by ½.
-It is used to determine the dosage interval (number of doses per day) and is measured in minutes or hours.
+In many it is used to determine the dosage interval (number of doses per day) and is measured in minutes or hours.

 Does that make sense so far?

-This PPI dosing information page, the dosing chart and the dosing calculator below will assist you in figuring out the optimal dose for your baby based on the age and weight of your child.
-You should use this reference and return to it as your baby grows in age and weight and adjust accordingly.
+This PPI dosing information page, the dosing chart and the dosing calculator below can be used by your medical care team, if they are interested in using MarciKids dosing, to assist in figuring out the optimal dose for your baby based on the age and weight of your child.

 Tran A, Rey E, Pons G, Pariente-Khayat A, d'Athis P, Sallerin V, Dupont C. Pharmacokinetic-pharmacodynamic study of oral lansoprazole in children.
 Clinical Pharmacology and Therapeutics.
 2002;71: 359-367.